Hajira, Poonch

-Hajira is a small town in Poonch District of Azad Kashmir, Pakistan.
+Hajira is a small town in Poonch District of Azad Jammu and Kashmir, Pakistan.
 It is the headquarters of Hajira Tehsil, also known as 'Cheara' in local accents.
 Hajira is a transport hub, as the center point of different districts.
 Hajira Ponch is correctly interpreted as ‘Hajira Reach’.

 Geography

 South of Hajira is Sudhnoti district.
 Southeast of Hajira is Kotli district.
 To the north is Haveli district.
 Bagh district is west of Hajira.
 Khai Gala and Rawalakot are the other nearest cities of Hajira and located west of Hajira.
 Hajira is close to the Pakistan/India border.

 The town is situated on the bank of a river (which feeds into the Poonch river in a narrow valley surrounded by hills.
 It is the nearest major town to the line of control.

 Administration

 Hajira is one of four tehsils of Poonch district.
 It is a sub-divisional headquarter of Poonch district of Azad Kashmir.
 The main villages included in sub-division Hajira are: Ghameer, Pothi Chhaprian, Kathiara, Paghwati, Dawarandi, Tatrinote, Madarpur, Saher, Mandhol, Buttle, Sahra, Dara sher khan, Rakar, Sarari, Basari, Kaloti, Devigali, kalpur, Bhango, Bhantini, etc.

 The tehsil has seven union councils: